 The capacity of the dam is approximately 18 ML.
-During the reporting period the volume of water stored in Sediment Dam 2 ranged from 3.6 ML to just less than 18 ML.
+During the reporting period the volume of water stored in Sediment Dam 2 ranged from 6.5 ML to above 18 ML (see Section 7.1.3 for details of discharge).